-1. Check whether 1.1. a works council, trade union delegation or health and safety committee exists.
+- 1.1. a works council, trade union delegation or health and safety committee exists.
 The works council is competent in principle to be informed and consulted.
 In the absence of a works council, the trade union delegation is competent.
-In the absence of either of these bodies, the health and safety committee takes over the competences of the works council; the asset deal qualifies as a transfer of undertakings according to the (Belgian) national CLA no. 32bis (which implements European Directive 2001 / 23 / EC); 1.3. in the event of a transfer of the assets of a company or a part thereof, employees are involved in the targeted part of the company on a structural basis; 1.4. labour conditions deriving from individual and/or collective labour agreements (including pension schemes) are applicable to workers affected by the transfer.
-2. Prepare the following in draft form: 2.1. a request for information and consultation for the attention of the works council; 2.2. the wording of individual letters confirming the change of employer (once the advice of the works council has been obtained, a more general communication is usually made to all staff first of all).
-3. Inform / Notify 3.1. the works council about the transfer.
-4. Consult 4.1. the works council about the consequences (if any) of the asset deal or takeover bid for the workforce, employment policy or labour conditions.
+In the absence of either of these bodies, the health and safety committee takes over the competences of the works council; - 1.2. the asset deal qualifies as a transfer of undertakings according to the (Belgian) national CLA no. 32bis (which implements European Directive 2001/23/EC); - 1.3. in the event of a transfer of the assets of a company or a part thereof, employees are involved in the targeted part of the company on a structural basis; - 1.4. labour conditions deriving from individual and/or collective labour agreements (including pension schemes) are applicable to workers affected by the transfer.

+- 2.1. a request for information and consultation for the attention of the works council; - 2.2. the wording of individual letters confirming the change of employer (once the advice of the works council has been obtained, a more general communication is usually made to all staff first of all). - 3.1.
+The works council about the transfer. - 4.1.
+The works council about the consequences (if any) of the asset deal for the workforce, employment policy or labour conditions.

-5.1. the decision to transfer assets.
+5.1.
+The decision to transfer assets.
 In principle, all labour and wage conditions are maintained after the transfer, although it is possible to harmonise differences in labour and wage conditions by a CLA.
 The transfer may not in itself lead to a dismissal or (unilateral) change of working conditions.
 After the transaction, the seller and purchaser remain liable for obligations of the seller which existed prior to the transaction.
 Include in the individual letters the date on which the transaction is to take place.

 - 1.1. a works council, trade union delegation or health and safety committee exists.
-The works council is competent in principle to be informed and consulted.In the absence of a works council, the trade union delegation is competent.In the absence of either of these bodies, the health and safety committee takes over the competences of the works council; - the asset deal qualifies as a transfer of undertakings under the (Belgian) national CLA no. 32bis (implementing European Directive 2001 / 23 / EC); - in the event of a transfer of the assets of a company or a part thereof, employees are involved in the targeted part of the company on a structural basis; - 1.4. which labour conditions deriving from individual and/or collective labour agreements (including pension schemes) are applicable to workers being taken over.
+The works council is competent in principle to be informed and consulted.
+In the absence of a works council, the trade union delegation is competent.
+In the absence of either of these bodies, the health and safety committee takes over the competences of the works council; - 1.2. the asset deal qualifies as a transfer of undertakings under the (Belgian) national CLA no. 32bis (implementing European Directive 2001/23/EC); - 1.3. in the event of a transfer of the assets of a company or a part thereof, employees are involved in the targeted part of the company on a structural basis; - 1.4. which labour conditions deriving from individual and/or collective labour agreements (including pension schemes) are applicable to workers being taken over.

-- 2.1. a request for information and consultation for the attention of the works council; - 2.2. the wording of individual letters confirming the change of employer (once the advice of the works council has been obtained, a more general communication is usually sent out to all staff first).
+- 2.1. a request for information and consultation for the attention of the works council: - 2.2. the wording of individual letters confirming the change of employer (once the advice of the works council has been obtained, a more general communication is usually sent out to all staff first).
 It is common for these letters to be signed by the seller as well as the purchaser/ new employer.